jgerstmayr/EXUDYN/docs/RST/MassSpringDamperTutorial.rst

 Mass-Spring-Damper tutorial
 ===========================

-The python source code of the first tutorial can be found in the file:
+The Python source code of the first tutorial can be found in the file:

    \ ``main/pythonDev/Examples/springDamperTutorial.py``\